 Buy what feels good and is comfortable to you!
 There is a lot of new technology out there.
 However, current research suggests that more technology does not translate to fewer injuries.

 TRIA’s Running Program is designed to help all recreational and competitive runners manage injuries and prevent future injuries.
-For more information visit the Running Program webpage or call 952-806-5616.
+For more information, read more about the Running Program or call 952-806-5616.